 Though the Revolution had overthrown British rule in the United States, supporters of the 1787 federal constitution, known as Federalists, adhered to a decidedly British notion of social hierarchy.
 The Federalists did not, at first, compose a political party.
 Instead, Federalists held certain shared assumptions.
 For them, political participation continued to be linked to property rights, which barred many citizens from voting or holding office.
-Federalists did not believe the Revolution had changed the traditional social roles between women and men, or between whites and other races.
+Federalists did not believe the Revolution had changed the traditional social roles between women and men, or between White people and other races.
 They did believe in clear distinctions in rank and intelligence.
 To these supporters of the Constitution, the idea that all were equal appeared ludicrous.
-Women, blacks, and native peoples, they argued, had to know their place as secondary to white male citizens.
+Women, Black, and Native peoples, they argued, had to know their place as secondary to White male citizens.
 Attempts to impose equality, they feared, would destroy the republic.
 The United States was not created to be a democracy.

 The architects of the Constitution committed themselves to leading the new republic, and they held a majority among the members of the new national government.
 Indeed, as expected, many assumed the new executive posts the first Congress created.
 Washington appointed Alexander Hamilton, a leading Federalist, as secretary of the treasury.
 For secretary of state, he chose Thomas Jefferson.
 For secretary of war, he appointed Henry Knox, who had served with him during the Revolutionary War.
 Edmond Randolph, a Virginia delegate to the Constitutional Convention, was named attorney general.
 In July 1789, Congress also passed the Judiciary Act, creating a Supreme Court of six justices headed by those who were committed to the new national government.